 Compressed Natural Gas (CNG) and Propane Tax

 CNG and propane used in motor vehicles is subject to a state motor fuel tax rate of $0.26 per gasoline gallon equivalent (GGE).
-For taxation purposes, one GGE is equal to 126.67 standard cubic feet of natural gas and 35.97 cubic feet of propane.
-(Reference Connecticut General Statutes 12-458, and Special Notice 2014-2)
+For taxation purposes, one GGE is equal to 123.57 standard cubic feet of natural gas and 35.97 cubic feet of propane.
+For more information, see the Connecticut Department of Revenue Services Special Notice website.
+(Reference Connecticut General Statutes 12-458)